Try Live Demo

 rtmp://ant-media-server-url/[application]/[stream_id]

-and here is a real example of a publish URL from a live stream under the LiveApp application. from my local installation of Ant Media Server.
+From my local installation of Ant Media Server, here is a real example of a publish URL from a live stream under the LiveApp application.

 rtmp://localhost/LiveApp/c5cLv2CUG9FJ1684419013643